 Why You Should Attend:

-To be able to diagnose, prevent and act against the MIC threat in industrial process systems in the upstream oil and gas industry, maritime sector and water processing industries.
+To be able to diagnose, prevent and act against the MIC threat in industrial process systems in the maritime sector, water and processing industries.
+To be able to distinguish between abiotic and biotic corrosion.

 Who Should Attend:

-Individuals with responsibility for developing, implementing and executing corrosion management activities, including corrosion and materials engineers, microbiologists, production chemists, process engineers, integrity managers, laboratory technicians and field staff (both onshore and offshore).
+Individuals with responsibility for developing, implementing and executing corrosion management activities, including corrosion and materials engineers, microbiologists, production chemists, process engineers, integrity managers, laboratory technicians and field staff.
+Both asset operators, manufactures, consultants and academics will benefit from the latest updates in this course.

 The course will be taught in English.